st-bert/learn-microservices/modules/mlops/slides/3 - MLFlow.md

 ### 1. Automatic Database Creation

-Before starting experiments and runs, MLflow requires a database where all metadata related to the experiments will be stored.
-This database can be configured to be automatically generated by MLflow, ensuring that all necessary tables for tracking executions and associated information are created.
+Before starting experiments and runs, MLflow requires a database to store all metadata related to the experiments.
+MLflow can be configured to automatically generate this database, ensuring that all necessary tables for tracking executions and associated information are created.

 To enable automatic database creation, simply configure MLflow to use an external database, such as MySQL.